tenzir/tenzir/web/docs/formats.md

 specified in the chosen schema will still be parsed according to the schema.

-For example, the JSON format has no notion of an IP address, so this will cause all IP addresses to be parsed as strings, unless the fields is specified to be an IP address by the schema.
+For example, the JSON format has no notion of an IP address, so this will cause all IP addresses to be parsed as strings, unless the field is specified to be an IP address by the schema.
 JSON however has numeric types, so those would be parsed.

 Use with caution.